neondatabase/website/content/docs/guides/prisma-tutorial.md

 ## Conclusion

 Congratulations!
-You have successfully connected a Prisma project to a Neon database and performed migrations using Prisma Migrate.
+You have successfully completed the _Use Prisma with Neon_ tutorial.
+To recap, you have learned how to connect from Prisma to Neon, how to use Prisma Migrate to create and evolve a schema, how to add data using the Neon SQL Editor or Prisma Studio, how to send queries using Prisma Client, and how to introspect an existing database using the Prisma CLI.

 ## Need help?